Lambretta Model C: Design

 Starting with the Model C Lambretta frames would be made of tube.
 The engine was once again a 123cc air-cooled engine but the block was this time was integrated to the frame with the spring suspension.
 The same carburetor, a Dell'Orto MA16, was used on the Model C as on the previous bikes.
 A 3 speed gearbox was also used as with the other models but the frame was made of a single piece of tube.
-The Model C had drum brakes, Front and Rear, and the head light was mounted on the front o the frame below the handlebars and the rear light was smaller and placed above the number plate.
+The Model C had drum brakes, Front and Rear, and the head light was mounted on the front of the frame below the handlebars and the rear light was smaller and placed above the number plate.
 The Model C came with many more options than previous versions including rear seat, bolt on leg shields, a horn cover, speedometer, floor mats and a spare wheel.
 It came in 4 different colours, Beige, Green, Grey and Red.